Movatterモバイル変換

 Implementation

-The most common way of implementing auser mode separate fromkernel mode involves operating systemprotection rings.Protection rings, in turn, are implemented usingCPU modes.Typically, kernel space programs run inkernel mode, also calledsupervisor mode;normal applications in user space run in user mode.
+The most common way of implementing auser mode separate fromkernel mode involves operating systemprotection rings.Protection rings, in turn, are implemented usingCPU modes.Typically, kernel space programs run inkernel mode, also calledsupervisor mode;standard applications in user space run in user mode.

 See also